 - What is one thing in my past that I am grateful for?

 - What is one thing I am grateful for right now?

 - Who is one person I am grateful for today?

 Every morning, as part of my POP Hour (I’ll tell you more about that on a Wisdom Wednesday), I sit, think, and answer these questions.
-I record the answers on my phone in an application called Grid Diary.
+I record the answers on my iPad in an application called Morning!.
 It helps me to remember the things and people in my life that are important to me.
 This practice has helped change my outlook on life and can do the same for you.
 I have found the following benefits of this practice:

 - It slows me down and makes me take time for gratitude.

 - It makes me think of all the things I have, in past and present that I may be taking for granted and thus must acknowledge and appreciate.

 - It makes me think of at least one person a day that I care about and how I would feel if I did not have them.
 It helps me appreciate my relationships.

 The Gratitude Journal has a long term effect as well.
 As you take some time each day to be grateful, you start to change.
 You will find yourself being grateful for things in your life without even trying.
 This can manifest itself in many ways.
 I find that I am more understanding when things don’t go my way.
 When things don’t go my way, I am reminded of all the things that have.
 You know, I can’t have it all.

 I simply want to stress that we have to have an appreciation for everything we have in our lives, because nothing is guaranteed to us.
 Here is a frustrating thought.
 You can do everything right, dot the i’s and cross the t’s, and still things not work out.
 All you can do is your best and be content with your effort.
 Be grateful when things go your way, and graceful when they do not.
 Practice gratitude daily and watch how you slowly change to a person full of gratitude and appreciation for every blessing you are given in life.